-protonation, and, thus, in 1980, in collaboration with Junge's research group, in Berlin, Khanna et al. [107] measured the effect of HCO_3^- -depletion on the proton uptake and release, using pH indicator dyes neutral red (internal space) and bromo-cresol purple (external space); the results of HCO_3^- -depletion on protons were remarkable: not only the release of protons into the internal space dramatically reduced, but there was no proton uptake by the PQ pool at the outer side of the membrane (Fig. 8).
-Whatever was the detailed mechanism, effects on protonation by bicarbonate depletion on PSII were firmly established.

-In 1981, and in collaboration with the research group of Arntzen, and with Van Rensen, Khanna et al. [108] provided information suggesting that the binding of bicarbonate is on the same protein that binds the herbicide atrazine; further results suggested complete inactivation of a part of the total number of electron transport chains.
-These conclusions were based on: (1) a shift in the binding constant of atrazine in bicarbonate-depleted thylakoid membranes indicating decreased affinity of atrazine; (2) trypsin treatment, which modifies PSII at the level of Q_B , strongly diminished stimulation by bicarbonate addition to HCO_3^- -depleted thylakoids.
+- In view of the fact that reduction of $Q_B$ to PQH2 requires protonation, it became obvious that bicarbonate must be playing a role through protonation, and, thus, in 1980, in collaboration with Wolfgang Junge's research group, in Berlin, Khanna et al. [107] measured the effect of HCO3-- depletion on the proton uptake and release, using pH indicator dyes neutral red (internal space) and bromo-cresol purple (external space); the results of bicarbonate-depletion on protons were remarkable: not only the release of protons into the internal space was dramatically reduced, there was no proton uptake by the PQ pool at the outer side of the membrane (Fig. 8).
+Whatever be the detailed mechanism, effects on protonation by bicarbonate depletion on PSII were firmly established. - In 1981, and in collaboration with the research group of Charles Arntzen, and with Jack Van Rensen, Khanna et al. [108] provided information suggesting that the binding of bicarbonate is on the same protein that binds the herbicide atrazine; further results suggested complete inactivation of a part of the total number of electron transport chains.
+These conclusions were based on: (1) a shift in the binding constant of atrazine in bicarbonate-depleted thylakoid membranes indicating decreased affinity of atrazine; (2) trypsin treatment, which modifies PSII at the level of $Q_B$ , strongly diminished stimulation by bicarbonate addition to $HCO_3^-$ -depleted thylakoids.
 These conclusions were confirmed by measurements on atrazine-resistant plants (Fig. 9).